israpps/PPC-Monitor/docs/Architecture Overview.md

 lookup tables, each 262KB in size.
 These LUTs contain function pointers to load and store functions for devices/addresses in the `0x1f801000` - `0x1f900fff` range.
 It's possible this approach was chosen because it's faster than doing multiple compares on an address and then branching to the appropriate function.
 Since nothing exists between `0x1F808600` - `0x1F900000`, there is a significant amount of unused space in each table.
-The patch provided makes use of this unused space (see patch_info.txt).
+The patch provided makes use of this unused space (see [Patch Info](./docs/patch_info.md)).
 Additionally, there are no sanity checks on reads or writes within the `A00000`-`BFFFFF` address range, allowing any IOP module running on a PPC-IOP PS2 to read and write to this region. `B00000` - `BFFFFF` are mapped as non executable.